 Who Am I?

-My name is Brady Josephson and I’m living in British Columbia, Canada.
+My name is Brady and I live in British Columbia, Canada, with my wife Liz, dog Melly, and cat Thor.
 I am passionate about the poor and changing charity.
 Perhaps more importantly, I’m dedicated to doing something about it.
 I blog about issues of leadership, management, fundraising and overall strategy as it relates to nonprofits on re: charity and contribute occasionally to the Huffington Post.

-In 2015, I started my own creative, fundraising and strategy agency called Shift Charity.
-After working in technology for companies Chimp and Peer Giving, trying to make charitable giving a part of everyday life, I saw a need to help companies and causes shift their thinking as it relates to raising capital that can do more good in our world.
-I’ve since created Shift Philanthropy Inc. which oversees companies, like Shift Charity, and initiatives to help more people give and more causes thrive.
-I’d love to connect with you on LinkedIn, Twitter or via email.
-Thanks for reading!
+In 2015, I started my own company, The Josephson Group, to do consulting and unique projects like founding a creative, fundraising and strategy agency, now called Shift Agency, and an online advertising company, Nonprofit Supply Co.
+I did this after working in technology for companies Chimp and Peer Giving, trying to make charitable giving a part of everyday life, when I saw a need to help companies and causes shift their thinking as it relates to raising capital that can do more good in our world.